WeiPeluso/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

 - [ ] Mention two parts of Express that you learned about this week.
+      Server-Side Routing with Express and Express Middleware

 - [ ] Describe Middleware?
+      Express middleware is compatible with connect middleware.
+Connect is a web application framework for Node.js that only provides the middleware layer.

 - [ ] Describe a Resource?

+REST’s ‘resources’ are the core pieces of data that your application acts on.
+These will often correspond to the Models in your application .
+API design at Level 1 is all about using different URLs to interact with the different resources in your application.

 - [ ] What can the API return to help clients know if a request was successful?
+      Status code 200

 - [ ] How can we partition our application into sub-applications?
+      We can use Routing or nested Routing

 ## Minimum Viable Product